5 from 4 votes

 Candy Corn and Peanuts

 There’s just something about a sweet and salty snack that is so good and hard to resist!
-Since my first year of teaching, I’ve made this snack mix for everything from Halloween parties, football parties, birthday parties, game day, and everything in between.
+I’ve made this snack mix for everything from Halloween parties to football parties, birthday parties, game days, and everything in between.
 It’s always a crowd favorite.

+I’m not sure I can even call this a “recipe” because it’s just mixing together two ingredients: candy corn and dry roasted peanuts.
 Don’t let the simplicity of this candy corn trail mix deter you.
 Everyone I meet has always loved this mix; you will love how easy it is to make.

 What You’ll Love About Candy Corn and Peanuts:

-• Quick and Easy: This snack mix is effortless to make.
+• Quick and Easy: This salty snack mix is effortless to make.
 If you have a few minutes, you can make this snack.
 It is so easy; even your kiddos can make this independently.

 • Sweet and Salty Harmony: This snack mix has the best of both worlds, creating a completely satisfying treat.